kmahyyg/kmahyyg.github.io/source/_posts/20180826-Zoe-I-Departed.md

 ## The reason I deleted her

 I didn't want to do that at the very first time.
 I could understand that you're protecting yourself.
 But you know that I won't do any harm to you.
 You still chose to cheat me.
 I chose to exchange with my true heart, but you don't even understand it a bit.
 That's what I can't stand.

-SEE YOU NEVER!
+UPDATE： I just want a little bit response from heart to heart, but so hard to feel.
+See you.
+Thanks for your company and honesty.

 # License